Disenrolling from TRICARE Prime Overseas

 - Active duty service members can't disenroll from TRICARE Prime Overseas.

 - All others can choose to disenroll at anytime.
-If you don't enroll in another plan, such as TRICARE Select Overseas, you will only be eligible for care at military hospitals and clinics on a space available basis, and you will only be eligible for pharmacy benefits at military pharmacies..
+If you don't enroll in another plan, such as TRICARE Select Overseas, you'll only be eligible for care at military hospitals and clinics if space is available.
+You'll only be eligible for pharmacy benefits at military pharmacies.

 - Contact your regional contractor to initiate a voluntary disenrollment.